 Ask Right to Hire Right: Effective Interview Questions

 Looking for a simple, yet effective way to immediately improve your interviewing and staff selection process?
 Define the qualities, talents, and skills you’d most like to have in a new employee.
-Then, devise a series of interview questions that allow your applicant to demonstrate she has the desired qualities, talents and skills.
+Then, devise a series of interview questions that allow your applicant to demonstrate they have the desired qualities, talents, and skills.

 Many organizations are spending a great deal of time defining competencies for each position.
 You can if you have the time and resources to do so.
 You don’t have to embark on a lengthy process, however.

 Use a simple job description with a set of behaviorally-based interview questions to pinpoint the people you want in your organization.
-When your interview questions ask the applicant to tell you about the behaviors and actions she has actually demonstrated in the past, your selection process will improve.
+When your interview questions ask the applicant to tell you about the behaviors and actions they have actually demonstrated in the past, your selection process will improve.

 Identify Characteristics of Your Best Employees

 At ReCellular, Inc., a cellular phone remanufacturing and reuse company in Dexter, Michigan, a team of people put together a list of interview questions that immediately improved their hiring process.